Oven roasted green beans are a vibrant, crisp side dish for any meal. Quick and low carb, these roasted veggies are also a delicious snack!

 Green beans have always been a favorite side dish of mine.
 Fresh green beans were abundant from our garden and my mom was was always dreaming up creative ways to use them.
 I love the roasting method because they almost remind me of French fries, except they are low-carb and actually good for you!
 Crisp on the outside, tender on the inside, and bursting with flavor!
 They’re a perfect side veggie for any meal.

 How to Season Roasted Green Beans

-Roasted green beans come to life with just a little garlic, salt, and pepper but if you want to jazz them up a bit, you can try one of these variations:
+Roasted green beans come to life with just a drizzle of olive oil, some garlic powder, sea salt and pepper but if you want to jazz them up a bit, you can try one of these variations:

 - Parmesan Green Beans – sprinkle parmesan cheese over the green beans in the last 5 minutes of roasting and return to the oven until done.

 - Extra Crispy Green Beans – after tossing the beans in olive oil, add a cup of panko breadcrumbs and toss again until beans are coated in crispy crumbs.

 - Bacon Green Beans – Add some cooked bacon when tossing the green beans.
 You can skip on the olive oil if your bacon still has some of the grease on it from cooking.